-Every year, technology progresses making it simple for anyone to access information online.
+Every year, protect your from hackers. progresses making it simple for anyone to access information online.
 Hackers have nailed down every tip and trick to get their hands on whatever they want, so you have to secure your information as best you can.
-Specifically, if you didn’t already know, your medical devices are at risk as well.
-Let’s learn more about the typical medical device security challenges and a few best practices you can follow to protect your medical devices from hackers.
+Specifically, if you didn’t already know, your are at risk as well.
+Let’s learn more about the typical medical device security challenges and a few best practices you can follow to

 Types of Personal Information and Medical Devices at Risk